freenas/freenas-docs/userguide/intro.rst

 * A new script for backing up Samba4 domain controller settings has been added.
 See :ref:`Samba Domain Controller Backup`.

+* The *winmsa* VFS module has been added to Samba.
+This module emulates Microsoft’s MoveSecurityAttributes=0 registry option, setting the ACL for file and directory hierarchies to inherit from the parent directory into which they are moved.

 * The UPS shutdown command can now be customized.